Welcome to our review of the best truck tent for camping this year!

-This brand has many tents, like the Napier Backroadz truck tent, but the Sportz truck tent is by far their most premium model, according to the public.
+This brand has many truck tents, like the Napier Backroadz truck tent, but the Sportz truck tent is by far their most premium model, according to the public.

-The tent proves itself premium with its use of sturdy fiberglass poles in its setup and its large awning.
+The truck tent proves itself premium with its use of sturdy fiberglass poles in its setup and its large awning.
 The poles ensure it withstands wind where the awning keeps water from dripping into the bed of your truck when you open the door.

 The awning also makes a wonderful place for you and your road trip partner to sit and watch the sunrise or take a break in the afternoon in the shade.
 It’d be a great place to hang out and chat with other campers as you all stop for the night, with a cooler of beers and some stories to get you through.

 Once you get inside the Sportz truck tent, no matter the season, it’s well equipped to deal with your needs.
 The tough nylon keeps out drizzle and moderate rain, but it won’t do well under harsh showers.
-Meanwhile, the windows allow for plenty of air circulation should you go truck bed camping in summer.
+Meanwhile, the windows allow for plenty of air flow should you go truck bed camping in summer.